 Expected Results (Outcomes & outputs) Progress Difficulties Expected deliverables JP Outcome 4: Decision makers, national and internationally, have better access to data for formulating job creating measures and strategies in relation to Extractive Industries The Joint Program has an established collaboration with the National Direction for Labour Market Observatory.
-This allows the dissemination of reliable data on employment High cost of collection reliable data in remote and dispersed communities The Labour market Observatory is producing trimestral bulletin on employment trends to allow the matching between demand and supply JP Output 4.1: The Project is based on a solid qualitative and qualitative data management approach able to assess progressive achievements in identifies outputs and outcomes Baseline studies and monitoring and evaluation system in place Tracking and monitor the activities in provinces far from the capital city is challenging.
-The political and military conflict in the north of the country could jeopardize the plans Monitoring system improved to respond to the evolving needs of the program JP Output 4.2: Partners and stakeholders are informed about the programme's objectives, approach, lessons learnt and results.
+This allows the dissemination of reliable data on employment High cost of collection reliable data in remote and dispersed communities The Labour market Observatory is producing trimestral bulletin on employment trends to allow the matching between demand and supply JP Output 4.1: The Project is based on a solid qualitative and qualitative data management approach able to assess progressive achievements in identifies outputs and outcomes Baseline studies and monitoring and evaluation system in place Tracking and monitor the activities in provinces far from the capital city was particularly challenging.
+Monitoring system improved to respond to the evolving needs of the program JP Output 4.2: Partners and stakeholders are informed about the programme's objectives, approach, lessons learnt and results.
 Awareness is raised on employment related issues, and corporate busnesses and government take responsible and informed decisions The UNJP was included in the first 100-day plan of the President of the Republic.
 This gives visibility to the program and ownership by the main stakeholders.
 A communication strategy was finalized.
 The UNJP successfully advocated to put youth employment and extractive industry as advocacy issues for the UN system.
 Thanks to this effort, the Programme Coordinator had the opportunity to highlight the work of the UNJP during TV debates, conferences, interviews and radio programs.
 The implementation of the communication plan is challenging because of the little funds available Knowledge sharing platform finalized and online